Contributing to the Ansible Documentation¶

 If you find a typo, a broken example, a missing topic, or any other error or omission on this documentation website, let us know.
 Here are some ways to support Ansible documentation:

-For typos and other quick fixes, you can edit the documentation right from the site.
+For typos and other quick fixes, you can edit most of the documentation right from the site.
 Look at the top right corner of this page.
 That

-Edit on GitHub link is available on every page in the documentation.
+Edit on GitHub link is available on all the guide pages in the documentation.
 If you have a GitHub account, you can submit a quick and easy pull request this way.

 To submit a documentation PR from docs.ansible.com with

 Edit on GitHub.